giellerre/giellerre/README.md

 - 👀 I’m interested in Finance and Corporate Finance
 - 🌱 I’m currently enrolled in MSc in Finance at LUISS Guido Carli
 - 💞️ I’m looking to collaborate on Fundamental Quantitative Analysis
-- 📫 How to reach me: giuseppeluigiricci@gmail.com
+- 📫 Reach me at giuseppeluigiricci@gmail.com

 <!---
 giellerre/giellerre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.